cbirchy87/TimeAndAttendanceToCsv/README.md

 An example csv is also attached to the project.

-No support on this applicaiotn has been suggested and will not be provide.
+Support for this application HAS NOT been implied and will not be provide.
 This code is not production ready and is only shown as a possible example.